rainlab/googleanalytics-plugin/readme.md

 1. Restart Apache

-### Pops up message simply saying "error" when trying to add the json key file.
+### Popup message simply saying "error" when trying to add the JSON key file.

 Your first thought might be to try and upload a .json file using the media manager to see if it is a general issue with October.
 When that fails as well, further research might reveal that you need to edit /config/cms.php to add json as an accepted extension: